lsst-uk/obs_vista/camera/README.md

 http://casu.ast.cam.ac.uk/surveys-projects/vista/technical/vista-gain

-The median gain is 4.2.
-Since gain is electrons per count the effective gain value is different for exposures and stacks.
-Since stacks are produced from six exposures:

-gain_{stack} = gain_{exposure} * 6
+The median gain is 4.2 [e-/ADU].
+The LSST Science Pipelines use an alternative definition of gain to CASU so all CASU gains are inverted to give units in [ADU/e-].